Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Kenneth R. Trammell - Tenneco, Inc.

 ...our ongoing spending.
-And certainly, I think the good news out of the European Commission that we talked about that we issued the 8-K on Friday should bring the legal cost down, probably to a level that's significant enough to talk about in the future.
-Obviously though, as Greg pointed out, there's still several areas that need to resolved and no, we have no estimates of what it might ultimately cost to resolve this.
+And certainly, I think the good news out of the European Commission that we talked about that we issued the 8-K on Friday should bring the legal cost down, probably to a level that's not significant enough to talk about in the future.
+Obviously though, as Greg pointed out, there's still several areas that need to be resolved and no, we have no estimates of what it might ultimately cost to resolve this.

 Brian A. Johnson - Barclays Capital, Inc.